Tax year 2019-20

 In contrast to the UK domicile section of this release, which looks at matched graduates only, employment and/or further study outcomes for international graduates are calculated as a percentage of all graduates, excluding only those identified by DWP/HMRC or SLC as permanently living overseas.
 This removes graduates we have evidence are overseas, to improve the accuracy of outcomes calculations.

-As in other LEO releases, there is comparatively poor LEO coverage for international domiciled graduates compared to UK domiciled graduates (30.0% of EU and 60.9% of non-EU first degree graduates are unmatched in the five years after graduation cohort, compared to 1.4% of UK domiciled graduates, as shown in table 34 below and table 1 in the UK domiciled – Overall figures section).
+As in other LEO releases (opens in a new tab), there is comparatively poor LEO coverage for international domiciled graduates compared to UK domiciled graduates (30.0% of EU and 60.9% of non-EU first degree graduates are unmatched in the five years after graduation cohort, compared to 1.4% of UK domiciled graduates, as shown in table 34 below and table 1 in the UK domiciled – Overall figures section).
 This is because LEO relies on graduates having been issued with a National Insurance number to match them to an employment record.
 However, international students who have no intention of working or claiming benefits in the UK are less likely to apply for a National Insurance number and so would not appear in the LEO data.
 For a more detailed explanation of this, see the methodology ‘Data matching and match rates' section.

 It is important to emphasise that the results presented in this release do not reflect the likelihood of an international graduate being in employment or achieving a certain level of earnings.
 Instead, they reflect the average outcome when an international graduate has remained in the UK.